aaronhyperum/attenua/README.md

 # attenua

-Reducing the load on the programmer.
+I'll start working on it soon.